Zanzibar: British protectorate

-From 1890 to 1913, traditional viziers were in charge; they were supervised by advisors appointed by the Colonial Office.
-However, in 1913 a switch was made to a system of direct rule through residents (effectively governors) from 1913.
-The death of the pro-British Sultan Hamad bin Thuwaini on 25 August 1896 and the succession of Sultan Khalid bin Barghash, whom the British did not approve of, led to the Anglo-Zanzibar War.
-On the morning of 27 August 1896, ships of the Royal Navy destroyed the Beit al Hukum Palace.
-A cease-fire was declared 38 minutes later, and to this day the bombardment stands as the shortest war in history.
+From 1890 to 1913, traditional viziers remained in charge, supervised by advisers appointed by the Colonial Office.
+In 1913, direct rule was implemented through British residents who were effectively governors.
+The death of the pro-British Sultan Hamad bin Thuwaini on 25 August 1896 (amidst rumours of poison) and the succession of Sultan Khalid bin Barghash, whom the British did not approve of, led to the Anglo-Zanzibar War.
+On the morning of 27 August 1896, the Royal Navy destroyed the Beit al Hukum Palace.
+A cease-fire was declared 38 minutes later and, to this day, the bombardment stands as the shortest war in history.
+Khalid was overthrown and the British-approved Sultan Hamoud was placed on the throne.

-Zanzibar became the birthplace of famed British singer-songwriter of Queen, Freddie Mercury.

 Zanzibar revolution and merger with Tanganyika

 On 10 December 1963, the Protectorate that had existed over Zanzibar since 1890 was terminated by the United Kingdom.
-The United Kingdom did not grant Zanzibar independence as such, because the UK had never had sovereignty over Zanzibar.
 Rather, by the Zanzibar Act 1963 of the United Kingdom, the UK ended the Protectorate and made provision for full self-government in Zanzibar as an independent country within the Commonwealth.
 Upon the Protectorate being abolished, Zanzibar became a constitutional monarchy within the Commonwealth under the Sultan.

 However, just a month later, on 12 January 1964 Sultan Jamshid bin Abdullah was deposed during the Zanzibar Revolution.
 The Sultan fled into exile, and the Sultanate was replaced by the People's Republic of Zanzibar, a socialist government led by the Afro-Shirazi Party (ASP).
 Over 20,000 people were killed – mostly Arabs and Indians – and many of them escaped the country as a consequence of the revolution.

 In April 1964, the republic merged with mainland Tanganyika.
 This United Republic of Tanganyika and Zanzibar was soon renamed, blending the two names, as the United Republic of Tanzania, within which Zanzibar remains an autonomous region.

 Demographics

-The 2002 census is the most recent census for which results have been reported.
-The total population of Zanzibar was 984,625 – with an annual growth rate of 3.1 percent.
-The population of Zanzibar City, which was the largest city, was 205,870.
+The 2022 census is the most recent census for which results have been reported.
+The total population of Zanzibar was 1,889,773 people, with an annual growth rate of 3.8 percent.
+The population of Zanzibar City, which was the largest city, was 219,007.

-Around two-thirds of the people, 622,459, lived on Unguja (Zanzibar Island), with most settled in the densely populated west.
+In 2002, around two-thirds of the people, 622,459, lived on Unguja (Zanzibar Island), with most settled in the densely populated west.
 Besides Zanzibar City, other towns on Unguja include Chaani, Mbweni, Mangapwani, Chwaka, and Nungwi.
 Outside of these towns, most people live in small villages and are engaged in farming or fishing.

 The population of Pemba Island was 362,166.
 The largest town on the island was Chake-Chake, with a population of 19,283.
 The smaller towns are Wete and Mkoani.

-Mafia Island, the other major island of the Zanzibar Archipelago but administered by mainland Tanzania (Tanganyika), had a total population of 40,801.
+Mafia Island, the other major island of the Zanzibar Archipelago, but administered by mainland Tanzania (Tanganyika), had a total population of 40,801.